mjsflames/c01w24-project-RxValidators/deliverable4/Stand-up Meetings.md

 - Challenges: debugging network errors

 Danny:
 - Worked on front end pages such as the home pages
 - Integrated some of the front end pages to work with endpoints
+- Tomorrow: Implementing more endpoints for patients and prescribers such as for profile pages

 # March 26th, 2024
 Team: